"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Experiments

 \subsection{Stealing Domain-Specific Knowledge}

 We first select GPT-3.5-turbo, a checkpoint of ChatGPT, as the basic victim model.
 This is because its API provides \emph{probabilities} of candidate words when generating responses.
-We employ Llama3-8B~\cite{llama3}, a small LLM with only a 4.5\% fraction of parameters than the victim model as our initial local model.
-Though this LaViSH setting contradicts previous assumptions~\cite{mea-tra-steal,mea-tra-prac,mea-tra-high} in MEA that the copy model should usually be ``wider'' or ``larger'' than the victim model to contain its knowledge, we believe this setting is more applicable in real-world scenarios~\cite{mea-code}.
-Besides, the number of query times selected in this section is less than 100, a significant degradation compared to previous studies~\cite{mea-code}.
+We employ Llama3-8B~\citep{llama3}, a small LLM with only a 4.5\% fraction of parameters than the victim model as our initial local model.
+Though this LaViSH (\textbf{La}rge-\textbf{Vi}ctim-\textbf{S}mall-\textbf{H}eist) setting contradicts previous assumptions~\citep{mea-tra-steal,mea-tra-prac,mea-tra-high} in MEA that the copy model should usually be ``wider'' or ``larger'' than the victim model to contain its knowledge, we believe this setting is more applicable in real world scenarios~\citep{mea-code}.
+Appendix \ref{sec:threat} provides more detail for this setting.
+Besides, the number of query times selected in this section is less than 100, a significant degradation compared to previous studies~\citep{mea-code}.
 This is because, in our experiments, copy models can easily learn the knowledge with a few training samples and then exhibit only slight improvements afterward.
-More discussions on query times can be found in Section \ref{sec:vary-query}.
+More discussions on query times can be found in Appendix \ref{sec:vary-query}.

 \textbf{Fidelity and limits on stealing.} We first examine the fidelity and limits of a small LLM to steal commercial LLMs.
-As shown in Table \ref{tab:domain-res}, we list the performance of the victim model and the local model on three tasks, and provide two MEA methods, local model fine-tuned with MLE (+MLE) and LoRD (+LoRD), respectively.
-In table \ref{tab:domain-res}, cells highlighted in \emph{red} indicate poorer outcomes compared to the victim model, whereas \emph{blue} signifies results that are on par or potentially superior to the victim model.
-The \emph{intensity} of the red or blue color corresponds to the degree of underperformance or outperformance relative to the victim model.
+As shown in Table \ref{tab:wmt-res}, \ref{tab:qa-res} and \ref{tab:domain-res}, we list the performance of the victim model and the local model on five tasks, and provide two MEA methods, local model fine-tuned with MLE (+MLE) and LoRD (+LoRD), respectively.